rendall/wanhatuukkala/README.md

 Great.
 You have everything you need to make changes to the website.
 To do that, follow these steps:

 1. Find or create a "workspace" folder on your computer.
 It can be in your documents folder or somewhere else convenient.
-Name it "websites" or "projects" or "workspace".
+Name it "websites" or "projects" or "workspace" or whatever else works for you.
 2. Open _VS Code_.
 You should see a "Welcome" tab, and with a "Start" headline, and somewhere under that a _Clone Git Repository_ link.
 Click that.
 3. A text field will pop up.
 Enter this `https://github.com/rendall/wanhatuukkala`.
 This should download all of the source code into a `wanhatuukkala` folder _inside_ your workspace folder from step 1.
 4. Open the project in VS Code.